5 Seconds of Summer (album)

-5 Seconds of Summer is the debut studio album by Australian pop rock band, 5 Seconds of Summer.
-It was released by Capitol Records on June 27, 2014 in Europe and on July 22, 2014 in the United States, Mexico, and Canada.
+5 Seconds of Summer is the debut studio album by Australian pop rock band 5 Seconds of Summer.
+It was released by Capitol Records on 27 June 2014 in Europe and on 22 July 2014 in the United States, Mexico, and Canada.
 The album was supported by four singles: "She Looks So Perfect", "Don't Stop", "Amnesia", and "Good Girls".
-Musically, the album is rooted in the pop-punk, pop-rock and power-pop genres.
-Before the album's release, the band was the opening act for One Direction in from 2013-2015 on three of their concert tours.
+Musically, the album is rooted in the pop punk, pop rock and power pop genres.
+Before the album's release, the band was the opening act for One Direction in 2013 on their Take Me Home Tour.
 To promote the album, 5 Seconds of Summer embarked on their first global headlining tour, entitled Rock Out with Your Socks Out Tour, between May and September 2015.

 Singles

-"She Looks So Perfect" was released on February 21, 2014 as the lead single from the album.
+"She Looks So Perfect" was released on 21 February 2014 as the lead single from the album.
 The lead track peaked at number one on the Australian Singles Chart, New Zealand Singles Chart, Irish Singles Chart and the UK Singles Chart.
 The single also peaked at number 24 on the Billboard Hot 100 and number 25 on the Canadian Hot 100.
 It was certified triple platinum by the Australian Recording Industry Association (ARIA), double platinum by Recording Industry Association of America (RIAA), and platinum by both Recorded Music New Zealand and British Phonographic Industry.

-"Don't Stop" was released as the second single on May 9, 2014.
-It went number one in New Zealand, Ireland, Scotland, and Ukraine.
+"Don't Stop" was released as the second single on 9 May 2014.
+It went number one in New Zealand, Ireland and Scotland.
 It also peaked at number two in the UK and number three in Australia and Spain.
-It was certified gold by ARIA and RIAA.
+It was certified gold by BPI and RIAA as well as double platinum by ARIA.

-"Amnesia" was released as the third single on July 15, 2014.
+"Amnesia" was released as the third single on 15 July 2014.
 It peaked at number three in Spain and Ireland, number five in Scotland, number six in New Zealand and Denmark, and number seven in Australia and the UK.
 It was certified double platinum by ARIA and platinum by RIAA.

-"Good Girls" was announced as the fourth single from the album on October 6, 2014.
+"Good Girls" was announced as the fourth single from the album on 6 October 2014.
 It was originally released as the album's first promotional single.
-It was released as an official single on October 10, 2014, the same day its official music video premiered.
+It was released as an official single on 10 October 2014, the same day its official music video premiered.
 It peaked in the top 20 in Ireland, New Zealand, the UK, and Australia.
 It was certified gold by RIAA.